Alexander M. Crenshaw Professor of Public PolicyProfessor of Public Administration and Policy

 His latest research articles are on surveillance in Perspectives on Public Management and Governance, privacy regulation in Policy Design and Practice, agile governance in Public Administration Review, cryptocurrency in Regulation & Governance, and robotics in Public Administration Review. .

-He is Founding Co-Editor of the Journal of Public Policy.
-He is an elected Fellow of the National Academy of Public Administration.
-He was recently named to receive the 2017 Herbert A. Simon Award for “significant contribution to the scientific study of bureaucracy.”
+He is Founding Co-Editor of the Cambridge Elements Series in Public and Nonprofit Administration.
+He is also an elected Fellow of the National Academy of Public Administration.
+He received the 2017 Herbert A. Simon Award for “significant contribution to the scientific study of bureaucracy.”